 Besides the iPad, I wanted to make him his favorite meal which is some kind of steak, potatoes, and asparagus.
 To be honest, I have been wanting to get my hands on a Tomahawk steak for a while now but everywhere we looked, it was like $24 per pound.
 No way in hell.

-Well, a few days before Father’s Day I went to Lucky’s Market in Columbus and walked passed the meat case, just in case.
+Well, a few days before Father’s Day I went to Lucky’s Market in Columbus and walked past the meat case, just in case.

 There she was, in all her glory, for $9.99 per pound!!
 I bought the biggest one they had.
 It was my lucky day.

 Father’s Day came and it was time to cook.
 I looked at it and realized there was no way we could cook it on the grill the whole time.
 Tomahawks are pretty thick and this one was about 3 inches thick.

 I decided to reverse sear it which is cooking the inside first and then adding a nice sear at the end.
 It turned out amazing; one of the best steaks I’ve had in a long time.

 In the next paragraphs, I will explain in detail exactly what I did to cook the perfect Tomahawk Steak.
 Pay attention, don’t skip to the recipe because the recipe doesn’t have as much detail in it!